MicrosoftDocs/MIMDocs/MIMDocs/pam/high-availability-disaster-recovery-considerations-bastion-environment.md

 ### Monitoring of users and groups in the existing forest

-MIM also includes a PAM monitoring service which regularly checks the users and groups in the existing domains, and updates the MIM database and AD accordingly.
+MIM also includes a PAM monitoring service, which regularly checks the users and groups in the existing domains, and updates the MIM database and AD accordingly.
 This service does not need to be online for role activation or during resource management.

 Monitoring requires that the existing forest domain controllers be online, as well as the MIM and AD components of the bastion environment.